shaikhabbas/abbas_assesment/README.md

 #### I am seeing error of Personal access client not found.

-To fix this issue run the bewlo command.
+To fix this issue run the below command.
 ```bash
   php artisan passport:client --personal
 ```